 Gaozu restored peace between the rival ruling families and laid the foundation for the Tang period of wise rule.
 His land reforms paved the way to peace and prosperity.
 Gaozu's son Li Shimin [598 - 649] who had the title Taizong (‘High Ancestor’) is one of the great Chinese Emperors, who started by living frugally, seeking advice from others, working hard and ruling wisely.
 Examples of Taizong's fine calligraphy have been found at Dunhuang, he was artistic and literate.
 One story recounts how he broke off from a meal to draw an unusual bird that had landed nearby.
 He drew on all the native Chinese religions in making his decisions.
 His plans to subjugate the Koreans, failed just as Sui Emperor Yangdi had failed before.
 The corruption engendered by such total power gradually took its toll in Taizong's later years.
 After a conflict between two of his sons, it was a younger son Gaozong who took the throne.

 Xuanzong (712-756) also known as Ming Huang brilliant emperor is a popular emperor who rebuilt the splendor of Tang culture.
+(For more on the complex subject of Imperial Names please see our detailed section on Imperial Names).
+He founded the leading scholarly institution in 725 - the Hanlin Academy that lasted for nearly 1,200 years.
 He is famous for an infatuation with his son's wife the beautiful Yang Guifei ➚.
 The country prospered, the first permanent bridge over the lower Yellow River, the Pujin Bridge ➚ was built and the population of China rose to 53 million.

 China remained the dominant Asian power with its capital at Chang'an, the largest city in the World at the time with 2,000,000 inhabitants.
 A tenth of the city's population were foreigners: Tibetans; Sogdians; Turks; Persians; Arabs and Syrians, it was a very cosmopolitan era.
 China saw no threat from foreign 'barbarian' states and welcomed their skills and customs.
 Some contact with the Byzantine Empire ➚ is also documented.
 Supplying the vast city with food was a logistical problem with very difficult transportation by boat up the Yellow and Wei rivers.
 The grip on southern China strengthened with the inclusion of Fujian province into the Empire.
 For the first time the empire was administered as a set of ten provinces rather than much smaller districts.
 The provinces were Longyu (roughly present day Gansu); Guannei (Shaanxi); Henan (Shanxi); Hebei (roughly present day Hebei); Duji (Shandong); Shannan (Henan; Shaanxi; Hubei); Jiannan (Sichuan); Lingnan (Guangxi; Guangdong; Vietnam) and Jiangnan (a vast area subdivided into east and western parts covering much of Anhui; Fujian; Zhejiang; Guizhou; Hunan; Jiangxi; Jiangsu).
 Guangzhou developed rapidly as a port on the south coast with good roads to the rest of China.
 The most prized export shifted from silk to porcelain which is more suited to transport by boat rather than by land.